Wine production in Georgia

 - Kakheti is a major place for wine production in Georgia ( more read about Kakheti region, click here ).
 Wine production in Kakheti has a very secular history.

-- Almost three-quarters of the country’s wine grapes are grown here and the land has been used for viticulture for thousands of years.
+- They use the land for viticulture for thousands of years.

 - Rasha-Lechkhumi is one of Georgia’s smallest regions, but despite its diminutive size, it remains one of the important wine regions in Georgia.